uptane/uptane-standard/uptane-standard.md

 ### The Root role {#root_role}

-The Root role SHALL be responsible for a Certificate Authority as defined in {{RFC3647}}.
+A repository's Root role SHALL be responsible for a Certificate Authority as defined in {{RFC3647}}.
-The Root role SHALL produce and sign Root metadata as described in {{root_meta}}.
+A repository's Root role SHALL produce and sign Root metadata as described in {{root_meta}}.
-The Root role SHALL sign the public keys used to verify the metadata produced by the Timestamp, Snapshot, and Targets roles.
+A repository's Root role SHALL sign the public keys used to verify the metadata produced by the Timestamp, Snapshot, and Targets roles.
-The Root role SHALL revoke keys for the other roles, in case of compromise.
+A repository's Root role SHALL revoke keys for the other roles, in case of compromise.

 ### The Targets role {#targets_role}

-The Targets role SHALL produce and sign metadata about images and delegations as described in {{targets_meta}}.
+A repository's Targets role SHALL produce and sign metadata about images and delegations as described in {{targets_meta}}.

 #### Delegations {#targets_role_delegations}

-The Targets role on the Image repository MAY delegate the responsibility of signing metadata to other, custom-defined roles.
+The top-level Targets role on the Image repository MAY delegate the responsibility of signing metadata to other, custom-defined roles referred to as delegated targets.
 If it does, it MUST do so as specified in {{delegations_meta}}.

 Responsibility for signing images or a subset of images MAY be delegated to more than one role and therefore it is possible for two different roles to be trusted for signing a particular image.
 For this reason, delegations MUST be prioritized.